Learn how the OTP works and what to do when you don't receive the code

 If you are using an enterprise or business email, ask your company's IT team to allowlist our domain:

-If neither of these methods work, please double-check whether you unsubscribed or deny us permission from sending you emails from our domain.
+If neither of these methods works, please double-check whether you unsubscribed or deny us permission from sending you emails from our domain.
 It's possible that you accidentally reported one of our messages as spam, resulting in our SMTP provider being unable to deliver any additional emails to your address.

 If that's the case, please register for our newsletter on our website.